UBC-MDS/dsci_522_group_8_bank_marketing_project/README.md

 git clone https://github.com/UBC-MDS/dsci_522_group_8_bank_marketing_project
 ```

-Pull the image by running this command from the root od the repository:
+Pull the image by running this command from the root of the repository:
 ```
 docker pull cchang5/dsci_522_group_8_bank_marketing:58fe205
 ```